The Science of Medicine. The Art of Healing.

-Instead of operating a university-based hospital for clinical training, Wright State is affiliated with seven major teaching hospitals in the Greater Dayton area and has formal affiliation agreements with more than 25 other health care institutions in the Miami Valley.
+Instead of operating a university-based hospital for clinical training, Wright State is affiliated with eight major teaching hospitals in the region and has formal affiliation agreements with more than 25 other health care institutions in the Miami Valley.
 This model exposes medical students and resident physicians to a diverse range of patients and health care facilities.
-Medical educators believe that this "real world" experience is excellent preparation for medical careers in a rapidly changing health care system.
+Medical educators believe this "real world" experience is excellent preparation for medical careers in a rapidly changing health care system.

 Our innovative educational programs have made the Boonshoft School of Medicine a national leader in generalist medicine, community service and the diversity of our student body.
 Our research programs are distinguished by interdisciplinary teamwork and community collaboration and include nationally recognized centers of excellence in genomics, toxicology, neuroscience, substance abuse and treatment, and human growth and development.

-A Carnegie-classified research university with nearly 17,000 students on two campuses, Wright State University offers more than 100 undergraduate and 76 master's, doctoral and professional degree programs through eight colleges and three schools, including the Boonshoft School of Medicine.
+A Carnegie-classified research university, Wright State University offers degree programs through eight colleges and three schools, including the Boonshoft School of Medicine.

 Unique, integrated dual-degree programs

 The Physician Leadership Development Program (PLDP) allows medical students to obtain a master’s degree (M.B.A. or M.P.H.) while pursuing their medical degree over five years.
 PLDP provides a unique opportunity to integrate medical and graduate studies through a longitudinal clinical experience that all students take during their graduate term.